milasudril/fruit/doc/index.md

 ## An example

-Before digging into details, it is a good idea to have a look at basic example
+Before digging into details, it is a good idea to have a look at basic example.
+The example below shows how to initiate fruit, and creating a button.

 ~~~{.cpp}
 #include <fruit/font_store.hpp>